This blog may contain affiliate links. Read our disclosure policy for more info.

 24. Check out Philadelphia

-Philly is 95 miles (153 kilometers) from New York, and a day trip here is a must for history lovers.
+We have a whole list of the best day trips from Manhattan and Philly ranks high on it!
+Plus, it’s a must-visit for history lovers.
 It’s the birthplace of the United States of America (yes, really!) and where the Declaration of Independence and the Constitution were signed.

-There are so many historic highlights here but the main ones include the Liberty Bell, Independence Hall, and Betsy Ross House, aka the spot where the first American flag was sewn!
+There are so many historic highlights in Philadelphia but the main ones include the Liberty Bell, Independence Hall, and Betsy Ross House, aka the spot where the first American flag was sewn!
+Before you take off, check out our top things to do in Philly blog to see it all!

 Philly is also home to some famous food, most notably Philly Cheesesteak.
 You can also try Tomato Pie, which is basically just pizza without cheese.
-Questionable, sure, but still worth trying while you’re here.
+Questionable, sure, but still worth trying while you’re here!
+We tried both of those, along with many other local favorites while on a food tour in Philly!

 You can take a Greyhound or Flix bus from NYC to Philly for as little as $30 USD return, which takes around two hours each way.
 You can also take a train for a similar price, or find high-speed train tickets that cost around $120 USD and take just over an hour each way.